HuzoSolo/HuzoSolo/README.md

 - 👋 Hi, I’m @HuzoSolo
-- 👀 I’m interested in UI designs
+- 👀 I’m not interested in UI designs
-- 🌱 I’m currently learning Vue
+- 🌱 I’m currently learning machine learning
-- 📫 How to reach me muhuzhanguzel@gmail.com or HuzoSolo#4577 on Discord
+- 📫 How to reach me muhuzhanguzel@gmail.com or HuzoSolo on Discord
 - 🤝 I need ur advices for my learning adventure, please help me about it!

 <!---